AlbertoSH/Swagplash/README.md

 # Swagplash

+Play Framework utilities and Swagger documentation generator at compile time

 ## Overview

 Generating documentation for our API is a tedious task.
-Lots of things to write and mantain up-to-date to out code changes.
+Lots of things to write and maintain up-to-date to out code changes.
 Wouldn't it be nice to let it generate by itself and evolve with our code?

 **Swagplash** provides an easy way of generating [Swagger](http://swagger.io/) documentation in addition to some utils to [Play Framework](https://www.playframework.com/)